 My article, The Evolution of Cuban Cuisine in NYC, was originally published by Epicure and Culture and updated July 17, 2019.

-Just a few years ago if I said Cuban cuisine you probably would have thought “rice and beans.”
+Some years ago, if I said Cuban cuisine you probably would have thought “rice and beans.”
 Oh, how things have changed.
 The recent proliferation of Cuban restaurants in New York City is both impressive and welcome.
 Little by little the range of Cuban culinary options has been growing; not just in quantity of Cuban restaurants but in diversity within the Cuban cuisine category itself.

 This fusion is merely the continued natural evolution of Cuban food throughout its history.

 Tracing Cuba’s Culinary Influences

 The influence doesn’t stop there, either.
 As we continue into the mid-1800s we see over 150,000 Chinese contract workers arriving in Cuba to work the sugar plantations.
 Many of these workers stayed even longer, and with this immigration of people came an introduction of ingredients.

 Cuban Food and Restaurants in NYC With Chinese Flare

 These immigrants opened restaurants in the form of Cuban-Chinese eateries that became very popular with locals.
 We don’t really see these types of restaurants anymore in Cuba, as from 1959 these restauranteurs began leaving for the USA, mainly Miami and NYC.

 Which is why you can still savor them in New York though today you’ll hear them called Chino-Latino.